Samizo-AITL/Samizo-AITL.github.io/en/index.md

 ## 🧭 What this is
 **AITL (Architecture for Integrated Technology Logic)** is a
 **physical-first engineering archive** that integrates
-devices, control, and intelligence
+physics, devices, control, and intelligence
 through a **single causal structure**.

 Rather than collecting isolated techniques,
-this portal focuses on **why systems can be designed the way they are**
+this portal focuses on **why systems behave and are designed as they are**,
-by organizing engineering knowledge as causal relationships.
+by organizing engineering knowledge as explicit causal relationships
+between physical quantities, control logic, and design decisions.

 ---

 ## 👤 Who this is for
 - **Engineers in semiconductors, MEMS, control, and AI**
-- Those who care about **why systems behave as they do**, not just implementation
+- Those who care about **design rationale**, not just implementation details
-- People interested in **design-oriented, cross-domain thinking**
+- People interested in **cross-domain, design-oriented thinking**

 ---